Self-directed education

 summer club 2025

-This is a pilot project, we would love to set up a consistent self directed learning community that exists in Reading and serves the Reading community.
+This is a pilot project, we would love to set up a consistent self directed learning community that exists in Reading form September 2025 onwards which serves the Reading community and beyond.

 Please, get in touch if you would like to support us in any way.

-We need support from practical help to admin, and we welcome participation if your a facilitator, parent or young person and would like to get involved or volunteer.
+We need support from practical help like site set up to admin, we welcome participation if your a facilitator, parent or young person and would like to get involved.

 Our Location